maykar/compact-custom-header/compact-custom-header/readme.md

 I could choose a few things here like "Mobile" if I wanted to use a custom header for all mobile, or "Android" if I wanted to get just android devices, but instead I want to have one for only my phone so I'll use the model number from the results "SM-G955U".

-I'll add "user_agent: SM-G955U" to my configuration, but I'll add my wifes phone as well (model number "NHG47Q".
+I'll add "user_agent: SM-G955U" to my configuration, but I'll add my wifes phone as well (model number "NHG47Q").
 So I'll use "user_agent: SM-G955U, NHG47Q".
 Seperate each different user agent with a comma.

 Then in any config option you just add a new option after a comma.
 These options happen in order, the first one being the default, the second being the first user_agent in config, the third being the second user_agent in config and so on.
-If any option is not set or is empty it will fall back to the first option or default.
-So "true, , false" where the second option is empty is essentially "true,true,false".
+If any option is not set or empty it will fall back to the first option or default.
+So "true, , false" with the second option empty is essentially "true,true,false" and just "true" will be true for all user agents.

-Here's a config showing the default view with menu button shown and notifications as a 24 hour clock, my phone "SM-G955U" with menu button hidden and options as a 12 hour clock with AM/PM shown, and my wifes phone "NHG47Q" with menu button shown and menu as a 12 hour clock without AM/PM.
+Here's a config showing the default view with menu button shown and notifications as a 24 hour clock,<br>
+my phone "SM-G955U" with menu button hidden and options as a 12 hour clock with AM/PM shown,<br>
+and my wifes phone "NHG47Q" with menu button shown and menu as a 12 hour clock without AM/PM.

 ```
       - type: custom:compact-custom-header